Nude swimming in US indoor pools: YMCA/YWCA

+Learn to swim programs at the 'Y'

+Announcements of YMCA learn-to-swim programs published in local newspapers across the country generally noted that boys should bring only a towel, while girls were required to also bring a suit or use one provided by the facility, as indicated by the instances below.

 In 1930, the Tribune newspaper in Pocatello, Idaho sponsored 'learn to swim' classes at the YMCA, announcing that girls must bring towels and suits, boys only towels.
 A Madison, Wisconsin swim meet held at the 'Y' in 1931 did not allow suits or spectators.
 In May 1936 the Charleston, West Virginia YMCA announced its tenth annual "Learn to Swim" program for boys age 8 to 15 not able to swim, noting bathing suits not being required.
 The YMCA in Wichita, Kansas was used in 1937 for a 'learn to swim' campaign.
 In a 1937 national survey of intermediate swimming programs in YMCAs, it was noted that among the health control methods, the management of suits was given a low priority due to the number of classes that swim without suits.
+The June 1937 'Swim Week' in Lincoln, Nebraska was offered at four pools for different groups by gender and age; the YMCA sessions for boys and men not requiring suits.
 The YMCA in Emporia, Kansas was used for a 1939 children's 'learn to swim' campaign.
+The announcement in June 1940 for classes at the YMCA in Appleton, Wisconsin for boys and girls age 10 to 17 mentioned only bringing a towel and soap.

 In Benton Harbor, Michigan local newspapers in June 1941 sponsored a course at the "Y" for men over 18 that could not swim, noting in the announcement that no suits were required.
 Also in Benton Harbor, programs for children in 1943 and 1945 announced that girls should bring a suit and towel, boys only a towel.
 In 1949 classes had become mixed-gender, so suits were worn.
-In 1941 the "Y" swim classes in Madison, Wisconsin were co-sponsored by the Wisconsin State Journal and praised by mayor James R. Law Jr. The learn-to-swim classes at the YMCA in Marion, Ohio in 1942 was also announce with the message that girls should bring a suit and towel, boys only a towel.
+In 1941 the "Y" swim classes in Madison, Wisconsin were co-sponsored by the Wisconsin State Journal and praised by mayor James R. Law Jr. After noting that swimming suits would not be used, parents were invited to a final session at which boys would be awarded YMCA buttons and certificates after passing a swim test.
+The learn-to-swim classes at the YMCA in Marion, Ohio in 1942 was also announced with the message that girls should bring a suit and towel, boys only a towel.

 Unlike other states, the swimming programs in 1940 and 1941 operated by the Red Cross using YWCA pools in Salt Lake City, Utah specified that both boys and girls should bring their own suits.
 However, when the Red Cross offered a "Swim for Health Week" for both men and women at a YMCA pool in Berkeley, California in 1943, women were asked to bring a towel and suit, men only a towel.